Pre-Veterinary

 jonathanco@dbu.edu

-Many pre-veterinary students choose to major in Biology, but there are a variety of majors open to pre-veterinary students, as veterinary schools value a diversity of majors.
+Many pre-veterinary students choose to major in Biology (BA or BS), but there are a variety of majors open to pre-veterinary students, as veterinary schools value a diversity of majors.
 Because of this, we encourage students to meet early on with their pre-veterinary advisor and discuss a major that works for them.
 Explore some of the potential degree plans or discuss further options with your advisor.

 Through the Pre-Vet program at Dallas Baptist University, students have the opportunity to gain practical experiences through both for credit and not for credit internship and observation experiences.
 These experiential learning opportunities are critical to the development of skills needed for veterinary school and a career beyond.

-The Dr. Herb Robbins Undergraduate Research Symposium gives students a platform to present scientific research they have done as well as an opportunity for students to learn about new scientific discoveries and the importance of summer research programs.
+• The Dr. Herbert Robbins Undergraduate Research Symposium gives students a platform to present their scientific research and an opportunity to learn about new scientific discoveries and the importance of summer research programs.

 For those who have a passion for animals and a desire to relieve their suffering from trauma or terminal illness, veterinary medicine might be for you.
 As you determine what you might be called to, DBU advisors and professors want to come alongside you to help you make an informed decision to choose what is right for you.
 Whether you feel called to help domestic animals, wildlife, farm animals, or aquatic animals, DBU’s Pre-Veterinary program will equip you with the tools you need to be successful.
 As you determine what your future in the veterinary field may look like, there are a few things that you should consider.